 - Last two years of personal federal income tax returns with all pages and schedules.
 If self-employed, last two years of individual federal income tax returns with all pages and schedules, as well as a business license, a year-to-date profit and loss statement (P&L), a balance sheet, and a signed CPA letter stating you are still in business

-- Bank account statements proving that you have enough to cover the down payment and closing costs.
+- Bank statements proving that you have enough to cover the down payment and closing costs.
 If someone is helping you with the down payment, a gift letter stating that the fund is a gift and not an IOU

 - Last quarterly statements for asset accounts (401(k), IRA, stock accounts, mutual funds)

 Todd Sheinin, chief operating officer at Homespire Mortgage, a lender in Gaithersburg, MD, recommends applying for mortgage preapproval with at least three lenders.
 (Don't worry, your credit score will only be hit once.)

 If you're denied a loan, find out why and then take steps to address the issue.
 You may need to pay off credit card debt or buff up your down payment funds to get preapproved.
 Some types of loans are designed for low-income homebuyers or first-time homebuyers.
 VA Loans typically require no down payment.